calware/blog/contact.md

 permalink: /contact
 ---

+# Contact

-If you want to talk about something I've posted, or just chit-chat about something that interest's you, I'm always available at the below address.
+If you want to talk about something I've posted, or just chit-chat about something that interests you, I'm always available at the below address.
 <br>
 Just give me a little time to get back to you.
 <br>